What is Collaboration?

 - Engagement – We proactively engage rather than wait and see

-Collaboration relies on openness and knowledge sharing but also some level of focus and accountability on the part of the business organization.
-Governance should be established addressing the creation and closing of team workspaces with assignment of responsibility for capturing the emergent results of the collaborative effort for preservation in the repository.
+Collaboration relies on openness and knowledge sharing but also some level of focus and accountability on the part of the business organizations.
+Governance should be established addressing the creation and closing of team workspaces with assignment of responsibility for capturing the emergent results of the collaborative effort.